 1. Tour Intramuros on a Bamboo Bike with Bambike Ecotours

 Historic Intramuros is without a doubt the premier tourist attraction in Manila.
-What better way to see it than on sustainable bamboo bikes made in partnership with one of the Philippines’ most respected NGOs, Gawad Kalinga?
+Known as the Walled City, this 0.67 sq km walled area (0.26 sq mi) WAS the City of Manila during the Spanish Colonial Period.
+You can explore Intramuros on your own but one of the most fun ways to experience it is on sustainable bamboo bikes made in partnership with one of the Philippines’ most respected NGOs, Gawad Kalinga.

 Length of Tour: 2.5 hrs / Cost: PHP 1,200 per person / Grab fare from Poblacion: Around PHP 348 each way (Destination: Casa Manila)